KSkwarczynski/ROOT-6-Projects/Ruletka/Readme.md

-Program counting surface of sphere using Monte Carlo technique
+Program counting surface of a sphere using Monte Carlo technique, done as homework for GEANT4 leacture.